Quickly sautéed in butter and finished with lemon juice, pan-fried rainbow trout is easy to make and delicious.

 - The addition of ghee helps prevent the butter from burning.
 It will still brown, and you'll get delicious brown butter.
 But if the pan doesn't get overheated, it shouldn't burn.

-- I add the garlic powder midway through cooking to ensure it doesn't burn.
+- I add the garlic powder midway through cooking to prevent it from burning.

 Recipe FAQs

-This freshwater fish belongs to the same family as the Pacific salmon.
+It's not the same, but it does belong to the same family as the Pacific salmon.
 Its skin is dark, its flesh is pink, and it has a distinctive red line, as shown in the photo below.
-Its flavor is similar to salmon but milder and more delicate.
+Its flavor is similar to salmon but milder.

 Serving Suggestions

-When plating the trout, I like to place it on a bed of sauteed spinach or steamed spinach.
-I cook the spinach first, then keep it in a warm oven (170°F) and cook the fish.
+When plating the trout, I like to place it on a bed of sautéed spinach or steamed spinach.
+I cook the spinach first, then keep it in a warm oven (170°F) while I cook the fish.

 Recipe Card